 What is the benefit of this procedure over drinking mushroom tea?

 There is no decrease in the strength of the active substances.
-In reality, there is no heat involved, and you may consume the whole mushroom. even if there is minimal loss with the tea since the actual mushroom fragments contain the very little active ingredient.
+In reality, there is no heat involved, and you may consume the whole mushroom.

 So, what’s the catch?